Date: 26th November 2019

 After 14 months of exploring attitudes and recommendations towards the European Union from young people all over Europe, the EUact project brought together distinguished female experts working on citizens’ participation for its final presentation and discussion.
 Hosted by the Permanent Representation of the Slovak Republic to the European Union in Brussels, the event was opened by Ambassador Peter Javorčík, who reflected both on the 30th anniversary of the 1989 Revolutions, and on the 15th anniversary of Slovakia joining the EU.
 He emphasized the achievements of the past decades, but also the need to ensure that the freedom and prosperity we have enjoyed for the past decades continues to be upheld and partnerships strengthened in the face of current challenges.

-The evening was led by Zuzana Podracká, a research fellow at the Globsec Policy Institute, who followed the opening remarks by a presentation of key findings from the EUact project.
+The evening was led by Zuzana Podracká, a research fellow at the Globsec Policy Institute, who followed the opening remarks with a presentation of key findings from the EUact project.
 She highlighted the range of attitudes of young people towards the EU – from Bulgarians, who saw their country’s future firmly intertwined with the Union, to Slovaks, many of whom saw no added value of the country’s EU membership.
 She also delved into the (lack) of active participation beyond voting in the EP elections and what can be done to change that, commenting on the debates and a social media campaign ran as part of the project.
 Finally, she ran through some of the key recommendations in the area of education and opportunities for youth, environment and sustainability, EU’s global role, migration, internal and external security, and employment, social affairs and inclusion.
 Read the full report here.

-As the European Union representative on the panel, the first response was given by Katarína Mathernová, Deputy Director-General for Neighbourhood and Enlargement Negotiations from European Commission.
-She began with reminding the audience of the pre-EP election concerns all around Europe that the populists would dominate.
+As the European Union representative on the panel, the first response was given by Katarína Mathernová, Deputy Director-General for Neighbourhood and Enlargement Negotiations from the European Commission.
+She began by reminding the audience of the pre-EP election concerns all around Europe that the populists would dominate.
 This scenario thankfully did not happen, which is something to build upon in the upcoming future.
 The recent Eurobarometer results show that many European citizens do see the EU as something positive, something that they benefit from, just like most participants in the EUact project.
 Commenting especially on the relatively recent turn of Slovak attitudes from enthusiasm to disinterest and Euroscepticism, she emphasized the importance of citizens having a good perception of the EU, and the need to abandon the ‘bad Brussels/Brussels’ dictate’ rhetoric, so often perpetuated by national governments.
-Strengthening EU’s internal cohesion through improving democracy, participation and communication is even more important considering that globally, EU’s position is changing.
+Strengthening the EU’s internal cohesion through improving democracy, participation and communication is even more important considering that globally, EU’s position is changing.
 With new global players emerging, we have to accept that we’re currently less important in the global arena than we were used to historically.
 The EUact results showed that what the EU needs is an all-encompassing narrative.

 The different ways of improving citizens’ participation were discussed in great detail by the remaining panellists – Anna Renkamp, Senior Project Manager at Bertelsmann Stiftung, Erika Widegren, Chief Executive of RE-IMAGINE EUROPA, and Maria Koomen, Senior Program Manager at Carnegie Europe.
 Sharing valuable insights from their own research and projects on citizens’ participation, they underlined that there is a lot of work being done to promote citizens’ participation and explain how it contributes to strengthening democracy.
 One of the methods are the Citizens’ Dialogues that bring citizens together to discuss the European issues they are concerned about, together with EU institutions’ representatives.
 The random selection of people from different Member States ensures that the discussion sticks to European matters, and having politicians engage in these debates too ensures that they get noticed on a higher level.
 The question of institutionalising such citizens’ consultations came up; all panellists saw it as desirable, depending on the political will.
 They could improve European democracy by offering new proposals for the political leaders to implement, moving them from ‘low’ to ‘high’ politics.
 Such methodology can be assessed from mini-public debates, seen all over Europe; rather than seeing them as a small-scale activity focused on ‘lower’ issues, we need to build on them and scale them accordingly, for national or EU level.